patrick-fs/segment-export-cli/README.md

 segex
 =====

-`segex` is a command line interface that lets you download FullStory "event" and "individual" data for specific segments.
+`segex` is a command line interface that lets you download FullStory "event" and "individual" data for specific segments via FullStory's [Segment Export API](https://developer.fullstory.com/create-segment-export)

 `segex` is not currently distributed on NPM, so you'll have to pull down this code and execute it locally with `./bin/run`.
 You'll need to have [node JS](https://nodejs.org/en/) installed on your machine to run `segex`.

-## This tool is currently in private beta

-This tool and the underlying API is available to FullStory customers participating in a private beta of the new Data Export API.
-If you are interested in participating in the beta, please email support@fullstory.com.

 # Install